 Crystal meth is a white, crystalline drug that people ingest by snorting, injecting, or most commonly, smoking.
 It goes by many names, which include ‘ice’, ‘crystal’, and ‘glass’.
 Methamphetamine is a stimulant that is man-made.
 Many people use it illegally to lose weight or deal with their depression.
 There is only one legal use of meth which comes in the form of a tablet to treat ADHD.

 In low doses, meth can elevate mood, increase alertness, concentration, and general energy.
 The drug also lowers appetite, which causes weight loss.
 In higher doses, it can induce rapid mood swings, seizures, bleeding of the brain, and cause a breakdown of skeletal muscle.
 Crystal meth can also increase the chances of violent or even deadly behavior due to the intense mood swings.

+The powerful euphoric effects of crystal meth make people get hooked almost immediately.
+It doesn’t take long for someone to get hooked on crystal meth.
 People who abuse crystal meth experience considerable changes in how their brains function.
-According to the National Institutes of Health, brain imaging studies on chronic methamphetamine abusers found that their dopamine system activity had changed in such a way as to seriously compromise their verbal learning and motor skills.
+According to the National Institutes of Health (NIH), brain imaging studies on chronic methamphetamine abusers found that their dopamine system activity had changed.
+This surge of dopamine had caused a change in such a way as to seriously compromise their verbal learning and motor skills.

 Researchers have also found that prolonged use of crystal meth can permanently affect brain functionality tied to emotion and memories.
 There are a number of short-term and long-term effects of the constant use of crystal meth.
 Some of these effects can be permanent or even fatal if left untreated.